datou30/InfoNet/README.md

 Experiments can be found in `Notebooks`, we provide two .ipynb files to reproduce our experimental results detailedly.

+### Acknowledgement

+We would like to express our gratitude to [esceptico/perceiver-io](https://github.com/esceptico/perceiver-io) for providing the code base that significantly assisted in the development of our program.

 ## Citing Our Work

 If you find our work interesting and useful, please consider citing our paper: